mbjackson/movie-reccomendation-engine/README.md

 - Python 3+

 ### 3) Usage
-This project can be modified to make predidctiions for any user id in the dataset.
+This project can be modified to make predictions for any user id in the dataset.
 For even more fun this project can be expanded to accomodate new reviews to further refine the reccomendation engine.